Lower Back Pain Fundamentals 4 Essential Realities About Your Body

 The potential of adhered "fuzz" to transmit strain patterns from one part of the body to another cannot be overstated.
 This is why it's crucial as we get older to maintain adequate movement.

-These first 3 realities help us to see two critical facts…
+All this helps us to see two critical facts…

-• A huge percentage of lower back pain occurs as a result of an interplay of forces throughout the body and…
+A huge percentage of lower back pain occurs as a result of an interplay of forces throughout the body and…

 Improving your body's overall flexibility — not just the muscles of you back but your entire body — is the heart and soul of lasting back pain relief.